Climate emergency declarations in Australia: Declare Organisations in Australia

-Other Notable Non-Government Declarations
+Other notable non-government declarations

 In September 2013, the Australian Medical Association officially declared climate change a public health emergency.
 The AMA noted that climate change will cause "higher mortality and morbidity from heat stress; injury and mortality from increasingly severe weather events; increases in the transmission of vector-borne diseases; food insecurity resulting from declines in agricultural outputs; [and] a higher incidence of mental-ill health."
 The AMA has called on the Australian Government to adopt a carbon budget; reduce emissions; and transition from fossil fuels to renewable energy, among other proposals to mitigate the health impacts of climate change.